creationix/glfw-test/README.md

 ## Testing

+Currently I only have binaries for OSX-x64, Linux-x64 and Window-x64.

-To test this program run the following on a unix machine:
+To test this program run the following on a linux or OSX machine:

 ```sh
 curl -L https://github.com/luvit/lit/raw/master/get-lit.sh | sh